jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But when I had to discuss something I was unsure about—or didn't believe—I had to think while speaking.
 My stuttering became a lie detector, exposing every moment of hesitation.

-Complete honesty is great in friendships but not so much at work or society at large.
+Honesty is great in friendships and often in academics, but not so much at work or society at large.

 So I got a job at an insurance claim call center (I swear I thought it was a good idea).